raspberrypi/documentation/glossary/README.md

 # Raspberry Pi documentation glossary

 - **A/mA** – ampere/milliampere, the base unit of electrical current; see [Wikipedia](https://en.wikipedia.org/wiki/Ampere)
+- **API** - [Application Programming Interface](https://en.wikipedia.org/wiki/Application_programming_interface), a set of subroutine definitions, communication protocols and tools used for building software.
 - **Arm** – a series of instruction-set architectures and processor microarchitectures, mostly developed by Arm Holdings based in Cambridge, UK; see [Wikipedia](https://en.wikipedia.org/wiki/Arm_architecture)
 - **Armv6** – the instruction set architecture used on the first Raspberry Pi (Pi 1) and the Pi Zero range
 - **Armv7** – the instruction set architecture used on the Raspberry Pi 2 range